 The Springfield Fire Department provides structural fire suppression, fire code enforcement, first responder medical service, operational level rescue service, operational level hazardous materials service and public fire prevention education.
-The Fire Departments responds from a single station with two engine companies, one ladder company, one rescue company and a foam tender.
+The Fire Department responds from a single station with two engine companies, one ladder company, one rescue company and a foam tender.

 The Firefighters and Fire Officers are certified in accordance with the NJ Division of Fire Safety for Firefighter 1 and 2, Fire Inspector, Fire Officer 1 and Incident Management Systems, in addition they are certified by the NJ Department of Health as Emergency Medical Technicians.
 The Fire Department has specialized training in hazardous materials, flammable liquid, confined space and trench rescue.
 Springfield houses a 4,000-gallon foam tender as part of the Department of Homeland Security’s Urban Area Security Initiative.